Treatment Effects with Multidimensional Unobserved Heterogeneity: Identification of the Marginal Treatment Effect: Abstract

 \section{Abstract}

-\citet{HRV08AES} examine the identification of the marginal treatment effect (MTE) with multivalued treatments by extending the approach of \citet{HV99NAS}. \citet{LS18ecta} study the identification of conditional expectations given unobserved heterogeneity; in Section 5.2 of their paper, they analyze the identification of MTE under the same selection mechanism as \citet{HRV08AES}.

-We note that the construction of their model in Section 5.2 in \citet{LS18ecta} is incomplete, and we establish sufficient conditions for the identification of MTE with an improved model.
-While we reduce the unordered multiple-choice model to the binary treatment setting as in \citet{HRV08AES}, we can identify the MTE defined as a natural extension of the MTE using the binary treatment in \citet{HV05ecta}.
+This paper establishes sufficient conditions for the identification of the marginal treatment effects with multivalued treatments.
+Our model is based on a multinomial choice model with utility maximization.
+Our MTE generalizes the MTE defined in \citet{HV05ecta} in binary treatment models.
+As in the binary case, we can interpret the MTE as the treatment effect for persons who are indifferent between two treatments at a particular level.
+Our MTE enables one to obtain the treatment effects of those with specific preference orders over the choice set.
 Further, our results can identify other parameters such as the marginal distribution of potential outcomes.